aligfellow/graphRC/README.md

                         Threshold for significant dihedral changes in degrees (default: 20.0) --coupled-motion-filter COUPLED_MOTION_FILTER
-                        Bond stability threshold for filtering coupled changes in Å (default: 0.2, advanced) --all, -a             Report all changes including minor ones
+                        Bond stability threshold for filtering coupled changes in Å (default: 0.2, advanced) --coupled-proton-threshold COUPLED_PROTON_THRESHOLD
+                        Reduced threshold for coupled proton transfers in Å (default: 0.15, use "false" to disable) --all, -a             Report all changes including minor ones

 graph analysis parameters: